Smart decisions win

 Quantitative Economics and Econometrics

-Quantitative Economics/Econometrics uses mathematical and statistical methods to develop techniques for measuring a range of systems, including financial, government, social, legal, medical, and so on.
+Quantitative Economics and Econometrics use mathematical and statistical methods to develop techniques for measuring a range of systems, including financial, government, social, legal, medical, and so on.
 Students with a quantitative economics and econometrics background learn to assess and measure trends to understand complex phenomena and to improve long-term positioning.

 Capstone: Where it Comes Together